Information for Suspended Students

 For Recently Suspended Students

 Students have two official records with the university; an academic and a disciplinary record.
-Written records regarding student judicial files are maintained in the Office of Judicial Affairs for five years from the date of incident.
-Digital voice recordings of the University Disciplinary Committee meetings are erased when a case decision becomes final.
+Written records regarding student judicial files are maintained in the Office of Student Conduct for three years from the date of graduation Digital voice recordings of the University Disciplinary Committee or conduct meetings are erased when a case decision becomes final.
 All student academic and disciplinary records are separate.

 For Suspended Students Living On Campus